anantghuman/Machine-Learning-From-Scratch/README.md

 # Datasets
 This project utilizes various datasets available on Kaggle.
 Ensure you have the datasets downloaded and accessible in your project directory.
 You can find suitable datasets at Kaggle Datasets.

-# Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-# Acknowledgments
-Kaggle for providing datasets.
-NumPy and pandas for powerful data manipulation.